HackerExperience/specs/game_mechanics/world_map.md

 The World Map presents the player important data regarding the game.
 It contains several elements like fixed or mobile servers, missions, buildings and general points of interest.

 It is notably the main way a player has to interact with the virtual world that surrounds him.
+It also has become the most important aspect of the game.

 ## Distribution